EverythingMe/overscroll-decor/README.md

-# Over-Scroll Support For RecyclerView, ListView, GridView, ScrollView ...
+# Over-Scroll Support For Android's RecyclerView, ListView, GridView, ScrollView ...

-The library provides an iOS-like over-scrolling effect for many Android native views, and allows for easy expansion to support custom views as well.
+The library provides an iOS-like over-scrolling effect for many Android native views.
+It also allows for very easy expansion to support custom views.

+The core effect classes are loose-[decorators](https://en.wikipedia.org/wiki/Decorator_pattern) of Android views, and are thus decoupled from the actual view classes' implementations.
+That allows developers to apply the effect over views while keeping them as untampered 'black-boxes'.
+Namely, it allows for keeping important optimizations such as view-recycling intact.

 ![RecyclerView demo](recyclerview_demo.gif)